Aiven-Open/klaw/coral/docs/development-with-local-klaw.md

 3. Run `pnpm add-precommit` the first time you install the repository to set the custom directory for our pre commit hooks.
 4. Go to directory [`coral/proxy`](../../coral/proxy)
 5. Run `pnpm install` there, too
-6. Install and run Docker - [Get Docker](https://docs.docker.com/get-docker/)
+6. Install and run Docker: [Get Docker](https://docs.docker.com/get-docker/)
 7. Go to directory [`coral/proxy`](../../coral/proxy)
 8. Run `pnpm install` if you haven't already
 9. Run `ppm setup`